Tutorial talks and Materials in Society lecture

 Imperial College London, UK

-Molly Stevens is Professor of Biomedical Materials and Regenerative Medicine and the Research Director for Biomedical Material Sciences in the Institute of Biomedical Engineering at Imperial College London.
-She joined ICL after Postdoctoral training in the field of tissue engineering with Professor Langer at the Massachusetts Institute of Technology.
+Molly M. Stevens is currently Professor of Biomedical Materials and Regenerative Medicine, Research Director for Biomedical Material Sciences in the Department of Materials, Department of Bioengineering and the Institute of Biomedical Engineering at Imperial College London, and Director of the UK Regenerative Medicine Programme Hub for Smart Materials.

 View full bio